ops-center/searchlight/docs/pod-alerts/README.md

 # PodAlerts

 ## What is PodAlert
-A `PodAlert` is a Kubernetes `Third Party Object` (TPR).
+A `PodAlert` is a Kubernetes `Custom Resource Definition` (CRD).
 It provides declarative configuration of [Icinga services](https://www.icinga.com/docs/icinga2/latest/doc/09-object-types/#service) for Pods in a Kubernetes native way.
 You only need to describe the desired check command and notifier in a PodAlert object, and the Searchlight operator will create Icinga2 hosts, services and notifications to the desired state for you.

 ## PodAlert Spec
 As with all other Kubernetes objects, a PodAlert needs `apiVersion`, `kind`, and `metadata` fields.
 It also needs a `.spec` section.
 Below is an example PodAlert object.